Anti-Racism Group: For an Equal Society

 Chair: Joanne Pisapia

 Olive Yarns Is a knitting and crocheting group for beginners through experts.
-Members meet monthly to have dessert and then work on independent projects.
+Members meet monthly, usually jointly with the Cozy Quilters, to have dessert and then work on independent projects.

 The NOCB Chair of Public Policy keeps the branch informed about AAUW programs and progress on AAUW initiatives.
 This enables the branch to support AAUW efforts for higher education, especially for women in poverty and women in Science, Technology, Engineering and Math (STEM), as well as affirmative action and global and national policies such as combatting Human Trafficking.